 Her mind ever-sharp and in the moment allowed for many ‘ahh’ moments to walk away with.
 Here are just a few:

-Prevalence of autism spectrum disorders (ASD) has risen significantly since first described in the 1940s; the Center for Disease Control estimates currently 1 in 68 children in the United States lives with an ASD diagnosis, and that 46% of those diagnosed have average to above average intelligence.
+The prevalence of autism spectrum disorders (ASD) has risen significantly since first described in the 1940s.
+The Center for Disease Control estimates currently 1 in 68 children in the United States lives with an ASD diagnosis, and that 46% of those diagnosed have average to above average intelligence.

 A large body of literature describes the significant, life-long difficulties faced by many individuals diagnosed with ASD.
-The support needs for college students diagnosed with more traditional disabilities are well documented.
-There is a dearth of information, however, in regard to effectively supporting the college instruction of students with Asperger’s Disorder, and how to support their navigation of a campus society.
+The support needed for college students diagnosed with more traditional disabilities are well documented.
+However, information is lacking in regard to effectively supporting the college instruction of students with Asperger’s Disorder and how to support their navigation of a campus society.